-Is your nonprofit properly accounting for its reimbursements?
+Is your nonprofit properly accounting for its expense reimbursements?

-According to recent federal data, approximately 1.56 million nonprofit organizations registered with the United States Internal Revenue Service (IRS) in 2015.
+According to recent federal data, approximately 1.56 million nonprofit organisations registered with the United States Internal Revenue Service (IRS) in 2015.

 Common expenses incurred by nonprofits

-Before crafting a nonprofit reimbursement policy, let's review the expenses incurred by your organization.
+Before crafting a nonprofit reimbursement policy, let's review the expenses incurred by your organisation.
 Ordinary expenses related to the business of your nonprofit can include:

 - Travel expenses

 - Cost of hosting events